 I am a retired Episcopal priest who has done genealogical work for her own family since 1990.
 I used to serve as a Random Acts of Genealogical Kindness volunteer for Cottonwood County before that site closed.
 I'm still willing to do lookups.
 This is easy to do, as I live within a mile of the Courthouse and Historical Society.
 Or you can contact the Historical Society at firstname.lastname@example.org.
 They charge $10. per hour plus copying for research.

 I am nearly done doing whole small cemeteries in Cottonwood County, Minnesota.
-The five of us working on that have finished all but the three city cemeteries.
+The five of us working on that have finished all but the two city cemeteries.
 If I have been able to post a photo on the front page of a cemetery in CC you will find my status notes in the caption.
 [Feb 2013] Working on Mountain Lake from photos & register and Lakeview from a list.
 I am also working on comprehensive postings for columbaria in Minnesota Episcopal churches.

 |Find A Grave Friends|

 cathy w, Char Larson, Cindy K. Coffin, Gina, GirlGoneGreen, Hiesela, Jacie, James and Sharo..., James McDermott, janell leopold, Janet , Kari Gunvaldson, Kurt Johnson, Mary Fox, Mary Sicard, Peggy, Roger Helbig, S. Curry, shansen, Suznitz, [View all Find A Grave Friends...]

 I am related to the Van Orders, although don't know yet where John's parents were buried.
 His mother Eleanor died in Richardson Co, NE in 1859.
 His father William died in early 1883 in Shawnee Co, KS, and was receiving John's Civil War Pension until his death.
 I will send a link to their memorials once I can locate burials.
 I have John's Civil War and pension records.
 Thanks